ebd622/java-samples/httpclient/README.md

 # Test TLS connection
-This is a simple client app to test a mTLS/TLS connection. it uses Apache HttpClient.
+This is a simple client app to test a mTLS/TLS connection.
+The client uses Apache HttpClient.

 Usage: </br>
 Using default handshaking protocols for TLS clients: